Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 Lesson 2: Concurrent Execution Limits Will Hit You

-We hit AWS account limits at 1,000 concurrent Lambda executions during a traffic spike.
-Our queue backed up to 500,000 messages.
+We hit AWS account concurrency limits during a traffic spike.
+Our queue backed up significantly.

 The fix: